YellPika/YellPika.github.io/_posts/2013-12-09-the-perfect-language-paradigms.md

     }
 {% endhighlight %}

-This example is lacking features.
-Once we've created a connection, we have no way to identify what kind of connection it is.
-I consider this possibility a _good thing_.
-While it's entirely possible to implement the missing parts, this particular implementation is simple and concise.
-Don't need runtime types?
+This example has a small problem: once we've created a connection, we have no way to identify what kind of connection it is.
+I think this indicates an advantage.
+While it's entirely possible to implement the missing parts, this particular implementation is simple, concise, and doesn't implement unnecessary features.
+What if you don't _want_ to be able to identify the type of the connection?
 No problem.

 Objects (a la C++ and Java) are not a general concept; they are a unification of multiple smaller concepts.
 Is this actually a bad thing?
 There are languages